-Indianapolis, IN — In a surprise announcement today, Vice President Mike Pence said that gay conversion therapy saved his marriage.
+Indianapolis, IN — In a surprise announcement today, former Vice President Mike Pence said that gay conversion therapy saved his marriage.
 The controversial Republican elected the 50th governor of the Hoosier State has been a long-time proponent of a “Biblical view” on homosexuality.

 As a member of Congress stated that the legislative branch “should oppose any effort to recognize “the homosexuals” as a ‘discrete and insular minority entitled to the protection of anti-discrimination laws similar to those extended to women and ethnic minorities.”

-“It [gay conversion therapy] was instrumental in helping me in overcoming certain urges,” said the Vice President in an interview with Fox News.
+“It [gay conversion therapy] was instrumental in helping me overcome certain urges,” said the Vice President in an interview with Fox News.
 “With God’s help and the work of many of His therapists, I was able to seek the straight path when I was a younger man.
 If it weren’t for that, I would have never been able to marry.”

-However, many orthodox and fundamentalist Christians believe that it works, citing numerous spurious anecdotes of success.
+However, many orthodox and fundamentalist Christians believe it works, citing numerous spurious anecdotes of success.
 In ancient times before 1981, conversion therapies in the United States and Western Europe included ice-pick lobotomies, chemical castration, and various hormonal treatments.
-Efforts were concentrated mainly on men, as female homosexuality was generally viewed as “hot.”
+Efforts were concentrated mainly on men, as female homosexuality was viewed as “hot.”
 This split along gender lines was due to Americans’ general stupidity.

 Many of Mike Pence’s classmates at Indiana University said the young Pence struggled with “identity issues.”